b-riemann/cobea/README.md

 #### Installation and Dependencies ####

-The _cobea_ module is implemented for Python 2.7 and using the [SciPy ecosystem](https://www.scipy.org).
-Future releases may also allow Python 3.x usage.
+The _cobea_ module is implemented both for Python 2.7 and 3.6, using the [SciPy ecosystem](https://www.scipy.org).

 The module is installed using _setuptools_.
 After cloning the repository to your system, just run

-    sudo python2 setup.py develop
+    sudo python setup.py develop

 and you can use your local module by `import cobea` in any directory on your system, changes being updated when you pull the repository.